FuelLabs/fuels-wallet/docs/GETTING_STARTED.md

 ## Run Tests in Development Mode

-To run all tests against the node and contract configured in `packages/app/.env` (or `packages/app/.env.test` if the file exists):
+All tests are run against the local node configured in the files `packages/app/.env` (or `packages/app/.env.test` if the file exists).

+To run tests use:

 ```sh
 pnpm test